DevMaidanaLGM/DevMaidanaLGM/README.md

 # Hi, I’m @DevMaidanaLGM (Leon)

-* I'm a recently graduate of the "University Programmer Analyst" Degree of an Engineering Faculty of Argentina.
+* I'm a graduate of the "University Programmer Analyst" Degree of an Engineering Faculty of Argentina.
 * I'm 25 years old
 * I'm from Argentina, so my native language is Spanish
 * My English level is pretty good so we can communicate in both languages